virajkhanna/viniux-os/README.md

 PLEASE EXPERIMENT WITH VINIUX OS AT YOUR OWN RISK.
 I AM NOT RESPONSIBLE FOR ANYTHING.

 ## Requirements
-- CPU - Anything 200 mhz or higher
+- CPU - Anything 200 mhz or higher, 32-bit/64bit, intel cpu
 - RAM - 256 MB+
 - DISK - 20MB+
 - KEYBOARD - IBM P/S 2 or better